 These groups typically offer 2D1N packages that include food (=Seafood), transport to and from the island, and a snorkeling excursion.

 And last but not least, accommodation in the form of a camping tent with minimal bedding.
+They do have more comfortable tents with fans and mattresses but those are limited.

-There is a limit to how many people can stay on the island so you MUST book early (minimum 1 month ahead), especially during public holidays.
+There is also a limit to how many people can stay on the island so you MUST book early (minimum 1 month ahead), especially during public holidays.

 We took the 2D1N package at RM 290 per person.